 11. “Whiplash” (2013) → “Whiplash” (2014)

 Damien Chazelle based his 18-minute short on his intense experience in his high school jazz band.
-After its 2013 debut at the Sundance Film Festival, Chazelle got him the backing to make the full film.
-The feature premiered at Sundance the next year, and won both the Audience Award and Grand Jury Prize before taking home three Academy Awards in 2015.
+After the short’s 2013 debut at the Sundance Film Festival, Chazelle got the backing to make the full film.
+The feature premiered at Sundance the next year and won both the Audience Award and Grand Jury Prize before taking home three Academy Awards at the 2015 ceremony.

 12. “Madeline & Cooper” (2018) → “Shithouse” (2020)